 Fortunately, there’s a wide range of useful apps and online resources that provide a more complete picture of internet speed, reliability, and access around the world, helping you prepare ahead of time.

 With the right tools, you can also easily check connection speeds, track down public Wi-Fi hotspots wherever you happen to be, and even book a hotel based on the quality of its connection.

-These are ten of the best apps and sites we’ve found for measuring Internet quality and finding free, faster Wi-Fi while traveling.
+These are the best apps and sites we’ve found for measuring internet quality and finding free, faster Wi-Fi while traveling.
 If you’ve got a favorite that we’ve missed, please share it in the comments!

 Speedtest Global Index

 If you plan to stay connected, it’s useful to know the general state of the Internet in a country before you go there.
-If broadband connections are often slow or unreliable, you may need to pack an unlocked hotspot or smartphone and buy a local SIM card with plenty of data.
+If broadband connections are often slow or unreliable, you may need to pack a prepaid mobile hotspot or grab an unlocked model and local SIM cards with plenty of data.